micro-os-plus/utils-lists-xpack/website/pages/home.md

 #### npm

-The package can also be installed with **npm** or compatible, but the extra features required by C/C++ projects will not be available;
+The package can also be installed with **npm** or related, but the extra features specific to C/C++ projects will not be available;
 thus, for consistency reasons, it is recommended to use **xpm**.

 ### Git submodule